-Use of psychotherapeutic drugs outside of medical supervision warrants special attention, given that they came to make up a substantially larger part of the overall U.S. drug problem in the 2000s.
+Use of psychotherapeutic drugs outside of medical supervision warranted special attention as a substantial part of the overall U.S. drug problem in the 2000s.
 This was in part due to increases in nonmedical use of many prescription drugs over that period, and in part due to the fact that use of many of the street drugs declined substantially after the mid- to late-1990s.